grexor/pybio/README.md

 #### Annotating genomic positions

 Given a genomic position, we can quickly retrieve the gene, transcript, exon and utr5/3 information at the given position.
-If there are several features (genes, transcripts, exons, UTR regions) at the specified position, they are all returned.
+If there are several features (genes, transcripts, exons, UTR regions) at the specified position, they are all reported by pybio.

 ```
 # annotate position